 ACER.
 ‘A new team-based mathematical competition for Australian secondary students.
 Operating in teams, comprising up to four students from the same school, participants must work collaboratively to solve a problem [set globally] by devising and applying an original mathematical model’.
 All details on the site.

-IM²C Team registrations open 28 January 2020.
+IM²C Team registrations opened in January.
 Problem is made available on 10 March 2020.
 Final date for submission of reports [end of the competition period] is 27 March 2020.
 Results announced in Mid-July 2020.

 ‘This year’s Challenge is a 2-part challenge.
 The task in each part is designed to appeal to a range of students.
 A wide range of outcomes are possible and anticipated.
 That is why the same challenge is to be presented to Junior [Gr 5-6], Intermediate [Gr 7] and Senior [Gr 8-9] teams’.